-- (1) provides services, resources, or assistance with the knowledge that the services, resources, or assistance are intended to be used in furtherance of the commission of the crime of human trafficking in violation of section 1 of P.L.2005, c.77 (C.2C:13-8) [Human trafficking] . . . . - (2) procures or attempts to procure a person to engage in sexual activity as defined in paragraph (2) of subsection a. of N.J.S.2C:34-1 [Prostitution and related offenses], or to provide labor or services,
+(1) provides services, resources, or assistance with the knowledge that the services, resources, or assistance are intended to be used in furtherance of the commission of the crime of human trafficking in violation of section 1 of P.L.2005, c.77 (C.2C:13-8) [Human trafficking] ....

+(2) procures or attempts to procure a person to engage in sexual activity as defined in paragraph (2) of subsection a. of N.J.S.2C:34-1 [Prostitution and related offenses], or to provide labor or services,

-- (1) knowingly holds, recruits, lures, entices, harbors, transports, provides or obtains, by any means, another, to engage in sexual activity as defined in paragraph (2) of subsection a. of N.J.S.2C:34-1 [Prostitution and related offenses] or to provide labor or services: - (a) by causing or threatening to cause serious bodily harm or physical restraint against the person or any other person; - (b) by means of any scheme, plan, or pattern intended to cause the person to believe that the person or any other person would suffer serious bodily harm or physical restraint; - (c) by committing a violation of N.J.S.2C:13-5 [Criminal coercion] against the person; - (d) by destroying, concealing, removing, confiscating, or possessing any passport, immigration-related document as defined in section 1 of P.L.1997, c.1 (C.2C:21-31) [Unauthorized practice of immigration law; penalties], or other document issued by a governmental agency to any person which could be used as a means of verifying the person's identity or age or any other personal identifying information; - (e) by means of the abuse or threatened abuse of the law or legal process; - (f) by means of fraud, deceit, or misrepresentation against the person; or - (g) by facilitating access to a controlled dangerous substance or controlled substance analog as set forth in chapter 35 of Title 2C of the New Jersey Statutes . . . .
+(1) knowingly holds, recruits, lures, entices, harbors, transports, provides or obtains, by any means, another, to engage in sexual activity as defined in paragraph (2) of subsection a. of N.J.S.2C:34-1 [Prostitution and related offenses] or to provide labor or services:

+(a) by causing or threatening to cause serious bodily harm or physical restraint against the person or any other person;

+(b) by means of any scheme, plan, or pattern intended to cause the person to believe that the person or any other person would suffer serious bodily harm or physical restraint;

+(c) by committing a violation of N.J.S.2C:13-5 [Criminal coercion] against the person;

+(d) by destroying, concealing, removing, confiscating, or possessing any passport, immigration-related document as defined in section 1 of P.L.1997, c.1 (C.2C:21-31) [Unauthorized practice of immigration law; penalties], or other document issued by a governmental agency to any person which could be used as a means of verifying the person's identity or age or any other personal identifying information;

+(e) by means of the abuse or threatened abuse of the law or legal process;

+(f) by means of fraud, deceit, or misrepresentation against the person; or whether for himself or another person, knowing that the person provided or to be provided was a victim of human trafficking, or under circumstances in which a reasonable person would conclude that there was a substantial likelihood that the person was a victim of human trafficking....

+(g) by facilitating access to a controlled dangerous substance or controlled substance analog as set forth in chapter 35 of Title 2C of the New Jersey Statutes ....

-&lt;sup>18 Pursuant to N.J.
+&lt;sup>21 Pursuant to N.J.
 Ann. § 2C:13-8(a)(1),